 How Do I Clone My SSD to an External Hard Drive?

-The process of cloning SSD or hard drive is to duplicate everything on a source drive and save them the target disk or location.
+The process of cloning an SSD or hard drive is to duplicate everything on a source drive and save the target disk or location.

 Unlike copying and paste, cloning a disk to another one is more secure and faster.
-When you need to backup or clone all the saved files on a hard drive or SSD, take a disk cloning solution as your first choice.
+When you need to backup or clone all the saved files on a hard drive or SSD, choose a free disk cloning software as your first choice.

 So how do I clone an SSD to an external hard drive as backup?
 Follow through the guide here, you'll get the job done: